 Small Business Entrepreneurship - 179

-Students can take just one or as many courses in the Program of Studies as they would like.
-If students complete all required courses from the Program of Studies, they can apply for the certificate.
-For further information on our Continuing Education programs click here.
-For information on credentials and how they differ from one another click here.
+You can take just one or as many courses in the Program of Studies as you would like.
+If you complete all required courses from the Program of Studies, you can apply for the certificate.

 - Develop the knowledge and skills necessary to complete a comprehensive business plan